jsugg/gis-tools/README.md

 ## Overview

-GIS Tools is a comprehensive library designed to aid engineers and scientists working with Geographic Information Systems (GIS).
+GIS Tools is a work in progress for a comprehensive library designed to aid engineers and scientists working with Geographic Information Systems (GIS).
 The library offers a range of functionalities, from polygon calculations to future GIS-related features, all served through a RESTful API.

 ## Features